arwystli/imagepicker/readme.txt

 Imagepicker can now be accessed in My Account, this is the best place to build up a collection of images.
 Here you can create Groups and add images to one or more groups.
 There is also an Admin mode where your images are listed.

+	Imagepicker Administrator
+In the 2 series there is the ability for an administrator to view/add/edit/delete anything.
+The directories under files/imagepicker are now stored under uid.
+Older systems should still run.
+See the configuration tab 'Validate Files'